The Montessori Difference

 Mixed Age Groups

-The fifth Montessori difference is mixed-age class groups.
+The sixth Montessori difference is mixed-age class groups.
 In Montessori, classrooms are flexible and determined by the child’s developmental range, as opposed to chronological birth year.
 This structure allows children to work at their own level, while socialising with children of diverse ages and developmental abilities.
 Mixed-age groupings encourage unique learning opportunities, including/l imitative learning, peer tutoring, and all round collaboration.
 Mixed-age classes also encourage students to develop a strong sense of community, as children stay in the same room for 2 – 3 years.
 In most traditional preschools, classes are defined by chronological age within a 12 month period, rather than a child’s stage of development.

 Further, the Montessori Curriculum covers five key developmental areas, including: Practical Life, Sensorial, Mathematics, Language and Culture.
 Culture also includes the study of Geography, Science, Music and Art.
 Each Curriculum area contains a range of learning materials that progress in difficulty as children first master the basic, then intermediate, and advanced foundations of the Montessori Curriculum.
 The activities in each Curriculum area are designed to teach specific learning objectives, whilst also offering a range of learning extensions, to further re-inforce key concepts.
 In this way, the Montessori Curriculum is adaptable and expandable to meet each child’s unique developmental needs and interests.
 In traditional preschools, the Curriculum generally contains set learning objectives, that do not offer learning extensions to suit individual student needs.

-The seventh Montessori difference is self-made self-esteem.
+The eighth Montessori difference is self-made self-esteem.
 One of the basic principles of Montessori education is that a child’s self-esteem comes from a sense of pride, resulting from effort, as opposed to achievement.
 In Montessori, there are no gold-star rewards, uniform standards, or prescribed notions of what is considered “average” or “normal.”
 Each child is free to develop their own natural talents and abilities, to flourish as well-rounded individuals, and to love what is unique about themselves.
 In the Montessori classroom, children are given the opportunity to develop their independence, and achieve through their work with the Montessori materials.
 As the materials are self-correcting, children learn to master the activity through repetition, practice and sheer effort.
 These foundations are crucial to developing self-made self-esteem, where the reward for work is completing the activity, not external praise.
 In traditional preschools, self-esteem is reinforced through external praise based on achievement, as opposed to praising effort.

 Love of learning